 What does it do?

 It operates codes of practice that its subscribers, who are car makers, garages and warranty providers, agree to adhere to.
-There are currently four codes: the New Car Code, the Service and Repair Code and the Vehicle Sales Code and the Vehicle Warranty Products Code.
+There are currently four codes: the New Car Code, the Service and Repair Code, the Vehicle Sales Code and the Vehicle Warranty Products Code.

-The Ombudsman service offers a free advice to consumers and those in the motoring trade.
-If you have any questions about it, or issues with a company that is signed up to one of its codes of practice, you can it for free information.
-In this capacity, it is an independent body that investigates issues within the motor industry and aims to resolve issues as swiftly as possible between consumers and its subscribers.
+The Ombudsman service offers free advice to consumers and those in the motoring trade.
+If consumers have any questions about the motor trade, or issues with a company that is signed up to one of its codes of practice, they can it for free information.
+In this capacity, it is an independent body that investigates issues within the motor industry, aiming to resolve conflicts between consumers and its subscribers as swiftly as possible.

 Who is signed up to it?

 The majority of car manufacturers (around 40 brands) are signed up to the New Car Code.
 Those that haven’t are mostly luxury or supercar manufacturers, although MG is also absent from the list.
 Despite these missing manufacturers, 99% of new cars sold in the UK are covered by the New Car Code.